eamena-project/eamenaR/README.md

 ### EDTF

-Run an aoristic analysis.
-By default the function reads a sample dataset `disturbances_edtf.xlsx` and does the analysis by days (`"ymd"`).
-Two plotly plots are created, one summing the threats, and one where each type of threat is individualised.
+Performs an aoristic analysis.
+By default, the function reads the sample data `disturbances_edtf.xlsx` and performs the analysis by days (year-month-day: ``ymd``).
+Two graphs are created, one adding up all the threats, and the other where each category of threat is individualised.

 ```
 library(dplyr)